arez/arez/docs/component_example.md

 For such a lightweight method this may not have a significant performance impact.
-If the method performed more expensive operations such as updating parts of the UI then you may want to optimize the method annotated with {@api_url: annotations.Observed} so that it is only invoked when there is actual work to do.
+If the method performed more expensive operations such as updating parts of the UI then you may want to optimize the method annotated with {@api_url: annotations.Observe} so that it is only invoked when there is actual work to do.
 The easiest way to do this is to use a {@api_url: annotations.Computed} property as illustrated below.

 {@file_content: file=arez/doc/examples/step5/TrainTicket.java start_line=@Computed "end_line=^\}" include_end_line=false strip_block=true}

-Extracting the test `0 == getRemainingRides()` as a `ticketExpired` computed property will mean that the {@api_url: annotations.Observed}
+Extracting the test `0 == getRemainingRides()` as a `ticketExpired` computed property will mean that the {@api_url: annotations.Observe}
 method no longer has a direct dependency on the `remainingRides` observable property and instead has a dependency on the `ticketExpired` computed property property so `notifyUserWhenTicketExpires()` will only be invoked when the `ticketExpired` computed property changes value.
 In the above scenario this would mean that the `notifyUserWhenTicketExpires()` method would only be invoked `2` times.
-The `ticketExpired` computed property would be recalculated `10` times but it is assumed the that this is significantly less expensive than the {@api_url: annotations.Observed}
+The `ticketExpired` computed property would be recalculated `10` times but it is assumed the that this is significantly less expensive than the {@api_url: annotations.Observe}
 method.

 ## Observers and OnDepsChanged